Theoretical analysis of photon detection mechanism in superconducting single-photon detectors

 An alternative possible mechanism is based on the formation of the vortex--antivortex pair.
-This idea was originally proposed in Refs.~\cite{Kadin,Kadin2}, but to the best of our knowledge, no detailed study has been reported so far.
+This idea was originally proposed in Refs.~\cite{Kadin,Kadin2}, but to the best of our knowledge, no detailed study that directly visualizes their dynamics has been reported so far.
 In this vortex--antivortex model, the dynamics of vortices and antivortices perpendicular to the current flow direction result in a voltage change.
-A vortex-assisted photon-count mechanism was also proposed in Ref.~\cite{Bulaevskii}, inspired by the single-vortex-crossing mechanism for dark counts~\cite{Hofherr}.
+Vortex-assisted mechanisms were also proposed in Refs.~\cite{Qiu,Bartolf,Hofherr,Bulaevskii2,Bulaevskii,Zotova2,Vodolazov2,Engel2,Saman}, inspired by the single-vortex-crossing mechanism for dark count~\cite{Hofherr,Bulaevskii2}.
 A recent study~\cite{He} reports a unified theory of dark‐count rate and system‐detection efficiency based on a vortex-crossing framework.
 The photon detection mechanism based on this model is expected to be less sensitive to the finite-size limitations, consistent with the realization of SWSPD.
 The creation of vortex--antivortex pairs is also observed by the local heating effect of a scanning tunneling microscope tip~\cite{Ge}.
 Theoretical confirmation of pair generation would represent an important step toward developing a comprehensive understanding of the physics of SSPD devices.
 At the same time, we aim to clarify how the model parameters differ between the hotspot and vortex--antivortex models.